Andreas Tømmerbakke

 Andreas Tømmerbakke (24 July 1910 – 3 November 1994) was a Norwegian actuary and resistance member against the Nazi occupation of Norway.

+Biography

 He was born in Bergen, and finished his secondary education at Bergen Cathedral School in 1929.
 He studied at the Royal Frederick University and graduated with the cand.oecon. degree in 1934.
-In 1935 he took the actuary examination.
+In 1935, he took the actuary examination.
 He worked in the insurance company Norske Forenede Livsforsikringsselskap from 1936 to 1947, Statens Kornforretning from 1947 to 1952 and then in the Norwegian Ministry of Defence.